 - Take a paddling and hone your skills.

-- Everyone born on or after January 1, 1989 must have completed a boating safety course to operate a motorboat (unless ages 10-15 and accompanied by a parent or guardian).
-You can take an paddling.
+- Everyone born on or after January 1, 1989, must have completed a boating safety course to operate a motorboat (unless ages 10-15 and accompanied by a parent or guardian).
+You can take a paddling.

 - Do not overload your vessel.

-- Place belongings and dry clothing in a wet sack or other waterproof container.
+- Place belongings and dry clothing in a wet sack or other waterproof containers.